tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ### 3. Student Do: Building to a Smart Contract Specification (15 min)

-In this activity, students will take a simple, smart contract specification, in this particular case, the ERC333 example contract specification and implement it.
+In this activity, students will take a simple, smart contract specification—in this case, the ERC333 example contract specification—and implement it.

 **Instructions:**